scality/Zenko/docs/docsource/installation/configure/configure_ingress.rst

 Ports
 -----

-Zenko operates in the context of a Kubernetes cluster.
+XDM operates in the context of a Kubernetes cluster.
 Ingress and egress from the cluster are configured in the base setup of the cluster, using the conventional web protocols for secure and insecure transactions: HTTPS and HTTP over ports 443 and 80, respectively.

-Zenko can use either or both protocols to allow ingress/egress.
+XDM can use either or both protocols to allow ingress/egress.
 If ingress is enabled, port 80 is used, unless SSL is configured.
 If SSL is configured, then port 443 is required.